-- Community winches for borehole logging of both fast-access holes and boreholes originally drilled for ice cores are needed to fully exploit the histories of climate and ice dynamics preserved within the ice.
-For example, temperature logs are used to infer past temperatures and also the geothermal flux; optical logs yield detailed records of dust and volcanic events preserved in the ice; and sonic logs provide continuous record of ice structure through the ice sheet. - In-ice physics and astrophysics experiments (e.g. IceCube) make use of polar ice as a clean, highly stable, low-background and transparent (both optically and in the radio frequencies) detection medium for observation of sub-atomic particle interactions. - Future planned projects such as the Askaryan Radio Array (ARA) and Generation-2 Ice Cube (G-2IC) require multiple boreholes drilled to at least 150 m deep (ARA) and 2500 m deep (G-2IC) and foresee significant calibration studies of the surrounding ice volume. - Ice sheets are a quiet platform for seismic monitoring; the South Pole Remote Earth Science and Seismological Observatory has seismic equipment installed in boreholes approximately 300 m below the surface.
+• Borehole logging of both fast-access holes and boreholes originally drilled for ice cores are needed to fully exploit the histories of climate and ice dynamics preserved within the ice.
+For example, temperature logs are used to infer past temperatures and also the geothermal flux; optical logs yield detailed records of dust and volcanic events and will be important in searches for million year old ice; and sonic logs provide continuous record of ice fabric and borehole deformation.
+Community winches to support borehole logging are important assets.

+- In-ice physics and astrophysics experiments (e.g. IceCube) make use of polar ice as a clean, highly stable, low-background and transparent (both optically and in the radio frequencies) detection medium for observation of sub-atomic particle interactions.
+New drilling techniques are under investigation, including cleaner drilling and removal of bubbles from the refrozen water. - Future planned projects (e.g. the Askaryan Radio Array and Generation-2 Ice Cube) require multiple boreholes drilled to at least 150 m deep (ARA) and 2,500 m deep (G-2IC) and forsee significant calibration studies of the surrounding ice volume.
+Better understanding of ice attenuation at radio and deep UV wavelengths are particularly desired. - Ice sheets are a quiet platform for seismic monitoring; the South Pole Remote Earth Science and Seismological Observatory has seismic equipment installed in boreholes about 300 m below the surface.
 A similar seismic observation network is planned for the Greenland Ice Sheet. - Novel basal ice structures that have been remotely sensed but whose existence is not well understood should be investigated.